copynpaster/Obje/README.md

 > v0.9.2.beta
 >
+> 1. Can include many portfolio in assets directory.
-> 1. Can change background of each page.
+> 2. Can change background of each page.
 If not set.
 Using 'pages' setting.
+> 3. Remove style.css file.
+Now you can font and color setting in obje.xml file.
 >
 > v0.9.1.
 >